carlosjhr64/l4d2-observer/README.md

 The server is meant to be played for an entire uninterrupted campaign in expert mode.
 The vote suppression is meant to stop server hijacking.

+# Admin

+If the game's admin leaves or is kicked, a new admin is assigned to the longest playing player.
+The sole job is to kick idle trolls.
+The idle kick command must be entered exactly or the admin will get kicked for chat!
+To kick player number 1, 2, 3, or 4 respectively:

+* `say !idle1`
+* `say !idle2`
+* `say !idle3`
+* `say !idle4`
 ```
 ## FLOWCHART